whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Firix was not a person of great physical courage.
 She looked once again into Zemena&#8217;s deathly eyes, and looked away.

 &#8220;I will tell you,&#8221; she said then. &#8220;I will tell you, and I will leave you with the choice.
-I am finished in any event.&#8221;
+I am finished in any event.

 &#8220;It was El Excepcion, of course.
 They become more powerful in Furnace politics with every month that passes.&#8221; She looked straight at Zemena, and then at Patru. &#8220;I am a Successionist, of course.
 Perhaps even more than any of you proud Humanos.